virtual/100daysofcode/index.md

+## Day 58: 2017-10-20 Friday

+>

+## Day 57: 2017-10-19 Thursday

+> Implemented @LeafletJS and looked into the national parks API (nice docs but CORS issues!)
+57/#100DaysOfCode #mtcs07boz

+## Day 56: 2017-10-18 Wednesday

+> A long but productive day: implemented mLab to have a shared mongodb for our team, added data and routes 56/#100DaysOfCode #mtcs07boz

+## Day 55: 2017-10-17 Tuesday

+> Starting on group projects and building out our @balsamiq wireframes for @mtcodeschool / #mtcs07boz 🐃 55/#100DaysOfCode

+## Day 54: 2017-10-16 Monday

+> What do you do when you enjoy using @semanticui but start developing in #ReactJS? 🎉Celebrate! https://react.semantic-ui.com/elements/button  54/#100DaysOfCode

+### MCS

+- [Jest](https://facebook.github.io/jest/) for TDD in React
+- Open Space Technology to generate ideas and processes for project pitching, voting, and team formation

 ## Day 53: 2017-10-15 Sunday

 > So much to learn about #Javascript & web dev; at least we'll never be bored 😉 53/#100DaysOfCode #freecodecamp